CodeFromAnywhere/typerepo/modules/nested-menu/README.md

 Please make sure that you also wrap your app with `MenuStoreProvider`, or this will crash...!

-## 🔹 NestedPathObject
+## 📄 nestedPathObjectToNestedMenuRecursive (exported const)

-A different way to represent a path array in a nested object of folders
+Transform a nested path object into a nested menu (MenuType), recursively

-{
-"folderName": {
-"file1": null,
-"file2": null
-},
-"folderName2": {
-"file1": null,
-"file2": null
-}
-}

 ## getKeysAtPathFromNestedObject()